ali-farhad/docker-media-server-offline/README.md

 # 📚 About

 Docker Media Center is a fully automated media set-up using Jellyfin and a bunch of other services to achieve full automation.
-All of the services listed below are running behind Traefik reverse proxy with proper certificates and basic auth.
-This script allows you to run all services within the same network from docker compose
+All of the services listed below runs locally on your network.
+This setup allows you to run all services within the same network from docker compose.

 Furthermore, the guide is set up with volume paths in a way to allow hardlinks of media files rather than making copies.
 This means once a media file is downloaded, it is hardlinked to the Jellyfin media directory rather than copied.
 Such a method is faster and saves storage on your server.